Build a GraphQL API with AWS AppSync and TypeScript

 Reads and Writes

 GraphQL uses Queries for read operations and Mutations for writes.
-In addition to that, it disposes of Subscriptions for real-time communication.
+In addition to that, it utilizes Subscriptions for real-time communication.

 Underfetching and Overfetching